conradbez/hstream/README.md

 - [x] semantic html and basic html manipulation from within script
 - [x] basic components - see below
 - [x] swap stylesheet
+- [x] complex html manipulation from within script (setting attributes)
 - [ ] auto ssl certs for easy deployment
-- [ ] complex html manipulation from within script (setting attributes)
 - [ ] plotly plot supprt
+- [ ] select and multi select components

 # Bugs

 - key handling is a little inconsistent and it's not clear to the user when they need to use keys - meaning if you run into reloading / rending issues provide all you compoennts with unique `key` parameter
-- state management is a little wonky when scripts branch off a change in a component to create a new component
-- checkbox is a little wonky and doesn't retain state across refreshes (which happens when a component is added)

 ## Components